FormidableLabs/builder/README.md

 #### Workflow for moving dependencies and scripts to your new archetype

-Once everything is configured and `npm link`'d, it should be easy to move scripts to your archetype and quickly test them out from a consuming project.
+Once everything is configured and `npm link`’d, it should be easy to move scripts to your archetype and quickly test them out from a consuming project.

 ##### Moving `dependencies` and `devDependencies` from an existing `package.json`